chaoticbob/GraphicsExperiments/projects/raytracing/README.md

 uses [glslang](https://github.com/KhronosGroup/glslang).

 ### basic procedural
-Very back ray tracing example of procedural using an intersetion shader.
+Very back ray tracing example of tracing a procedural using an intersection shader.
 Ray traces a hard coded sphere.
 Sphere is hard coded in the intersection shader.

 This experiment builds off of **raytracing_basic**.